paws of wisdom reactivity starter bundle

 How Stress Impacts Confidence in Reactive Dogs

-Confidence can’t grow in chaos.
 One of the most overlooked obstacles to building a dog’s confidence is stress.
 It is a very common mistake to put dogs in situations they can't handle (unintentionally of course) and doing so consistently can put them under a lot of stress.

-For many dogs, this can be on daily walks where they react, lunge, jump up and live in a state of chaos.
+For many dogs, this can be on daily walks where they react, lunge, jump up and live in a state of constant chaos.
 When put in these situations, dogs don't just get better, the stress builds up and starts to become overwhelming.

 This is where trigger stacking comes into play.
 It’s the build-up of stress from multiple triggers throughout the day, even if those triggers seem minor on their own.
 Over time, this can lead to emotional overload, making it difficult for dogs to cope with even basic situations.
 A confident dog feels in control.
 A stressed dog feels like they’re constantly trying to survive.

-👉🏾 [If your dog is stuck in a cycle of stress, my FREE Trigger Stacking Guide can help you understand what’s happening and how to start making changes].
+👉🏾 [If your dog is stuck in a cycle of stress, my FREE Trigger Stacking Guide can help you understand what’s happening and how to start making changes]

 trigger stacking freebie pin image